quentgh/comics-gnrt-sass/README.md

-# Comics-gnrt-sass
+# comics-gnrt-sass

 A comics generator - small project with HTML / CSS / JS and SASS preprocessor.

 Edit the style.scss file to modify style.

 Edit the Javascript file to add your drawing and dialogue.

-Currently, you have a limitation of 6 panels within a single page.
+Currently, you have a limitation of 6 panels max within a single page.

 If you want more panels, you have to edit HTML and SCSS files too.